 When you start to think about what happens when you die, you wonder most about what will happen to your loved ones and how they will be cared for after you are gone.
 No one enjoys thinking about their own mortality, but it is the right thing to do to care for your loved ones.

-Understanding your options requires a discussion with a trusted estate planning lawyer, like an estate planning lawyer in Gilbert, AZ.
+Understanding your options requires a discussion with a trusted estate planning lawyer.
 He or she can help you decide what the best path forward is for your estate plan.

 What is a will?

 A last will and testament is a legal document laying out what you want to have happen to your assets and your belongings after you are gone.
 A will answers questions like: